“So what do you do, really?”

 - I call myself a professional packer, mover, and personal assistant (come to think of it, I need one of these myself).

-- Together with my husband, I’m a missionary (which I’ll explain later what that means 😂).
+- I’m a missionary, along with my husband (I’ll explain later what that means 😂).

 The real question

-With that being said, I know the real question behind that initial question: what is your career?
-What exactly is it that a missionary does, is that even a career?
-What is it that you do for a living?
-I have a couple of degrees that have proven to be useful over the years.
-However, I’m not sure if any of those degrees adequately describe what my career is, because I am a missionary.
+That said, I know the real question behind that initial question: What is your career?
+What exactly is it that a missionary does?
+Is that even a career?
+What do you do for a living?
+I have a couple of degrees that have proven helpful over the years.
+However, I’m unsure if any of those degrees adequately describe my career because I am a missionary.

-When I answer people who ask “what do you do?” with “I’m a missionary in Africa.”
-They will either say something like, “Oh, that’s cool.”
+When I answer people who ask, “What do you do?” with “I’m a missionary in Africa,” They will either say something like, “Oh, that’s cool.”
 Or, “What does a missionary do?”
 I often feel tentative when answering.
-I have the impression that I don’t measure up to what people might think a missionary should be.
+I don’t measure up to what people might think a missionary should be.

 What is it that I do?

-I’m not what you might think of as a normal missionary.
+I’m not what you think of as an everyday missionary.
 I’m not a nurse, doctor, or schoolteacher.
-I don’t have any special skills that you might think of as useful in the developing world where I have spent most of my life.
+I don’t have any special skills one may consider helpful in the developing world where I have spent most of my life.
 I’ve done whatever the occasion has demanded of me to do.
-These are some of the jobs I do, and as stated in the first list above, are in no order of importance:
+These are some of the jobs I do, and as stated in the first list above, they are in no order of importance:

 - Project manager: I have responsibilities lined up for everyone.